 Zero Waste Fashion – A New Design Practice

-One of the most pressing matters in resulting from the production and consumption of fashion products is the ‘textile waste’.
+One of the most pressing matters, stemming from the fast-paced production and consumption of fashion products, is ‘textile waste’.
 Our growing demand for ‘fast fashion’ has resulted in tonnes of discarded textile, threatening environmental and social well-being on a global scale.
 In the UK alone, households bin 300,000 tonnes of clothing each year.

 Luckily enough, more entrepreneurs and designers operating in the fashion segment are searching for new solutions that could change the way consumers think about textile waste.
 These pioneers are revolutionising the way production and consumption of fashion products are perceived while shedding more light on the vast potential the circular fashion has in apparel design and thus, on the industry.